somewebmedia/hc-sticky/README.md

 HC-Sticky
 =========

-Cross-browser javascript plugin that makes any element on your page visible while you scroll.
+Dependency free javascript library that makes any element on your page visible while you scroll.
+Check out the [demos](http://somewebmedia/hc-sticky).

 ## Quick start